-Please block out Friday the 6th April 2020 in your diary as you are warmly invited to our Annual Sportsman’s Evening.
+Please block out Friday March 6 in your diary as you are warmly invited to our Annual Sportsman’s Evening.

 Shaun Udal is a former professional cricketer.
 Nicknamed Shaggy, he was a right handed batsman and off spin bowler.
 A larger than life and popular character, he played county cricket for both Hampshire and Middlesex – the majority of his career at Hampshire where he has become somewhat of a legend.
 He also played for the national team, and during 2005 and 2006 he was a member of the England test team on their tour of Pakistan and India.
 He played in a total of four tests and eleven one day internationals, and is highly regarded within the sport.